 Honens Mentor-in-Residence offers coaching sessions to each of the seven Semifinalists who do not advance to the Finals.

-The Mentor also hears each of the Finalists perform with the Azahar Ensemble and with the Calgary Philharmonic Orchestra under the direction of Alondra de la Parra, and meets with each Finalist to share insights.
+The Mentor also hears each of the Finalists perform with the Azahar Ensemble and with the Calgary Philharmonic Orchestra under the direction of Karina Canellakis, and meets with each Finalist to share insights.
 The Mentor-in-Residence shares her own experiences as a professional pianist and provides wisdom on the challenges of building a career.